vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*14. As a shopper I want to be able look for products sorted by category so that I can find the product type that I'm looking for.*
+*14. As a shopper I want to be able to look for products sorted by category so that I can find the type of product that I'm looking for.*

 - Users can choose a category they're intrested in through the **SHOP** dropdown link in the navbar